Yilden/portal/README.md

     End current game, or test chamber.
   > Hard Light Bridge Projector
     Converts light using power into a "hard light" walkable bridge tile.
 Requires power to activate.
-  > Hard Light Bridge Tile.
+  > Hard Light Bridge Tile
     A walkable hard light bridge tile created from it's projector.
   > Pedestal Button
     Outputs power for a while when something is on top of it.